dotnet/csharplang/proposals/dictionary-expressions.md

 2. Use applicable instance indexer if available; otherwise report an error during construction (or conversion?).
 3. Use C#12 initialization always.

-Resolution TBD.
+Resolution: TBD.
 Working group recommendation: Use applicable instance indexer only.
 This ensures that everything dictionary-like is initialized in a consistent fashion.
 This would be a break in behavior when recompiling.
 The view is that these types would be rare.
 And if they exist, it would be nonsensical for them to behave differently using the indexer versus the .Add (outside of potentially throwing behavior).

 ### Question: Parsing ambiguity